B. Eghiazaryan

 The Soviet Union was falling apart.
 Suddenly, prisons began to open their doors.
 He was released just as the military confrontation with the already demoralized but still strong Soviet Army began.
 It was also the beginning of the civil war between the past and the future.

-A Pomegranate, watercolor, 2017
+12x18 in, watercolor, 2017

 That happened a long time ago in another country.
 In his other country.
 Now this other country, his native Armenia, is in his heart and memory.
 He became a Ukrainian artist from Kyiv with a quarter-century of experience, a philosopher, poet, writer, without whose creative voice the world of Ukrainian culture would be incomplete.
 It is thanks to this "otherness" in his heart that he is able to surprise us with his paintings, his thoughts and actions, his faith in goodness and in people, and with his short stories in which there is more poetry than prose."
 Andriy Kurkov (From the preface to the book: Borys Eghiazaryan − Forty Springs.
 Poems and Stories.
 Lviv, Staryi Lev Publishing House, 2018. - 104 p.)

 Borys Eghiazaryan was very kind to give us the opportunity for personal communication and when asked which museums exhibit his work: "First of all, and most importantly, one work that is very dear to me is in the White House Museum in America.
 The former Ukrainian ambassador to America presented this work to President Biden's assistant.
 Eventually, the painting became the property of the White House Museum.
 Many of my paintings are in museums in France, Sweden, Switzerland, and Italy.
 Very interesting large artworks belong to the collections of the National Museum of Armenia, the National Museum of Ukraine, and are presented in the Kyiv Art Gallery.
-A large exhibition is currently taking place in Italy, and there have been many successful exhibitions in France, Armenia and the United States (including New York)."
+A large exhibition took place in Italy (2023), and there have been many successful exhibitions in France, Armenia and the United States (including New York)."

-Blessing, oil on canvas, 2020
+47x27.5 in, oil on canvas, 2020

 Joy.
 (Serie: Pomegranates Garden)